Bean-to-Bar

 What are the stories behind the chocolates? ©Unsplash What are the stories behind the chocolates? ©Unsplash

-✅ Use all your senses
+✅ Use all senses

-Use all your senses for maximum taste when tasting chocolate ©Unsplash Use all senses for maximum taste ©Unsplash
+Use all your senses for maximum taste when tasting chocolate ©Unsplash Use all your senses for maximum taste ©Unsplash

-✅ Write down impressions
+✅ Note impressions

 ✅ The right vocabulary